Generations in the workforce: Generation Z

-The future generation of workers, according to Amy Glass, are referred to as Generation Z. Generation Z are those born approximately between 1997 and 2012 and are even more reliant on new technology and in particular communication technologies.
-There is little knowledge yet of this generation in terms of attitude and characteristics in the workplace given that the eldest of this generation are now coming into their late teens.
-In the next decade however, we can expect to see this generation joining the workforce.
+The future generation of workers, according to Amy Glass, are referred to as Generation Z. Generation Z are those born approximately between 1998 and 2012 and are even more reliant on new technology and in particular communication technologies.

-‘The Next Generation of Workers’ written by Lily Guthrie of The Ken Blanchard Companies, Office of the Future, highlights the importance of awareness and understanding of the attitudes of the intergenerational workforce.
+'The Next Generation of Workers' written by Lily Guthrie of The Ken Blanchard Companies, Office of the Future, highlights the importance of awareness and understanding of the attitudes of the intergenerational workforce.
 Companies will need to be collaborative, innovative and agile in their operations and management.
 There are many reports on the management of a cohort of generations in the workplace, including one from the psychology foundation of Canada which provides effective strategies, training, and education that they believe will bridge the differences between the generations.